 During the winter of my fourteenth year, something very strange happened to me.
-For three months, every night I’d be visited by a man in a trench coat and a top hat, who came to me in my bathroom mirror.
-Whether or not I was actually dreaming, this is what would happen: I’d be sound asleep and then, for no reason, would wake up.
-My eyes would snap open and for a few minutes, I’d lay paralyzed on my bed.
+For three months, every night, I was visited by a man in a trench coat and a top hat, who came to me in my bathroom mirror.
+Whether or not I was actually dreaming, this is what would happen: I’d be sound asleep and then, for no reason, would abruptly rise to consciousness.
+My eyes would snap open and for a few minutes, I’d lay paralyzed and terrified on my bed; a dense, anxious feeling in my chest.

 Then, slowly, I’d sit up, without even trying.
-My body would turn itself to look in the large mirror to my left.
-Standing inside the mirror, was that man in a top hat, just watching me.
+My body would turn itself to look in the large ivory mirror to my left.
+Standing inside the mirror, was that man in a top hat; a shadowy figure, just watching me with a cool indifference.
 When he was there, I was never able to move even an inch.
 I came to think of him as Top Hat.

 At first, I thought it was just a dream.
-But it was so realistic and happened so often, that it creeped into my own reality.
-I see his face in a large crowd, just for a moment.
-I saw him rounding a corner in my home.
-I saw him everywhere, even outside of my dreams and during the day time.
+But it was so realistic and happened so often, that Top Hat presence was slowly seeping into my own reality.
+I’d see his face in a large crowd, just for a moment.
+I’d see him rounding a corner in my home.
+I saw him everywhere, both inside my dreams and out.

 Every night, I was terrified to go to bed.
 I would repeat, “not tonight” over and over, hoping he would not show up.
 But he always did.
 Sometimes he had with him a gold watch on a chain and he’d check the time.
 Other times he would just stare at me for what felt like hours.
 Top Hat came to me for three months and then one day, there was just nothing.

 But I never forgot it because every time I was visited by that apparition, I was petrified.
-I couldn’t understand why, but that didn’t really matter.
+That fear that I experienced every single night, without fail, had consequently burned him into my memory.
+I couldn’t understand why all of this had happened, but the “why” didn’t really matter.
 Dozens of journal entries were written about him but after a few years, he rarely crossed my mind.

 At least, until the summer of last year.